baranyildirim/helmvendor/README.md

 ```

 # Add repository
-Adding Repositories: By default, the stable repository is automatically set up for you.
+By default, the stable repository is automatically set up for you.
 If you wish to add another repository, you can use the add-repo command:
 ```
 $ helmvendor charts add-repo grafana https://grafana.github.io/helm-charts
 ```